FHOOEAIST/jack/src/site/markdown/examples.md

 Why and how is this working?

-We provide a few custom implementation of the java.util.function package, e.g. ThrowingFunction, which has the same signature as the Function class, with the addition to declare throwing Exception.
+We provide a few custom implementations of the java.util.function package, e.g. ThrowingFunction, which has the same signature as the Function class, with the addition to declare throwing Exception.
 The ExceptionUtils classes are then implemented to use these function and return the original corresponding object from the java.util.function package and converting the checked exception to an unchecked one.